michael-goe/QuandlSync/README.md

 __python3 QuandlSync.py__

-## Metadata download limitation
-__Important__: Currently, the metadata Quandl returns for a dataset does not appear to be consistent between runs in terms of the datasets returned.
-Sometimes it contains duplicates and lacks datasets.
-This leads to the phenomenon that you may need to execute _QuandlSync_ multiple times until no further "Downloading dataset" messages are printed.
-The problem is more prevalent for larger collections than for smallers.
-Some collections are completely downloaded on the first run, others (e.g. BUNDESBANK, ~36k datasets) required up to 10 runs.
-A potential workaround may be to download the metadata multiple times, tidy and merge it (TODO).

-Until then, you can check for completeness of your copy by comparing the number of files with the count given on Quandl's site.

 ## TODO
-- Fix Metadata problem

 - Handle API call exceeding.
 Add queue system to account for usage cases in which a processing of the whole collection list is not possible in a single day due to the API call limit.